CCBDA-UPC/Assignments-2025/Lab07.md

 ### Example GitHub Actions workflow

-To create the workflow, add to your responses repo the file `.github/workflows/aws.yml`.

 The proposed workflow builds and pushes a new container image to AWS ECR, and then deploys a new environment definition to AWS Elastic Beanstalk, when there is a push to the "main" branch, and it is tagged with a version number such as `v1.3.4`.